theimpossibleastronaut/zank/README.txt

 Dependencies: libncurses (make and cmake optional to build)

-The windows .exe file is in the win32/ folder of the Zank archive.
-It was built using MinGW on ReactOS 4.01 ( https://www.reactos.org/ ) and hasn't yet been fully tested.

 On Windows, to build with cmake and MinGW, go to /win32 in the Zank folder and type 'make'.